Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 This API uses only half the tap values because it uses the pre-adder to compute the rest of the samples.

-Based on the comparison provided between the AIE and AIE-ML architectures regarding fixed-point multiplication paths, it appears that the AIE architecture utilizes a pre-adder mechanism that is absent in the AIE-ML architecture.
+The comparison between the AIE and AIE-ML architectures highlights differences in their fixed-point multiplication paths.
+The AIE architecture uses a pre-adder mechanism.
+This mechanism is absent in the AIE-ML architecture.

 ![Pipeline Diagram for AIE and AIE-ML](./images/Pipeline_Diagram_of_AIE_and_AIE-ML.png)

 ##### How to fix this for AIE-ML?

-Additional AIE APIs that can make full use of the tap values for computation need to be identified.
+Identify the additional AIE APIs that can make full use of the tap values for computation.
 One such API is `aie::sliding_mul_ops<Lanes, Points, CoeffStep, DataStepXY, DataStepY, int16, cint16>;`.
-You should now adjust the parameter values according to the API details provided in the documentation in the this link **[AIE APIs Special Multiplication](https://download.amd.com/docnav/aiengine/xilinx2025_2/aiengine_api/aie_api/doc/group__group__mul__special.html#structaie_1_1sliding__mul__ops)**.
+You must now adjust the parameter values according to the API details provided in the documentation in this link **[AIE APIs Special Multiplication](https://download.amd.com/docnav/aiengine/xilinx2025_2/aiengine_api/aie_api/doc/group__group__mul__special.html#structaie_1_1sliding__mul__ops)**.

 The following figure shows the supported parameters type (coeff x data) for AIE and AIE-ML architecture. **coeff** is *int16* and **data** is *cint16*.